pallets/flask/docs/patterns/wtforms.rst

 Form Validation with WTForms
 ============================

-When you have to work with form data submitted by a browser view code quickly becomes very hard to read.
+When you have to work with form data submitted by a browser view, code quickly becomes very hard to read.
 There are libraries out there designed to make this process easier to manage.
 One of them is `WTForms`_ which we will handle here.
 If you find yourself in the situation of having many